 - ¼ cup Vanilla Low Carb Protein Powder

 - ¼ cup Erythritol

 - 3 Eggs

-- Begin by placing the pineapple, along with 4 tbsp of butter and 3 tbsp of the brown sugar substitute into a medium saucepan over medium heat.
+- Begin by placing the pineapple, along with 4 tablespoon of butter and 3 tablespoon of the brown sugar substitute into a medium saucepan over medium heat.